Nitrokey/nitrokey-documentation/source/components/nethsm/administration.rst

 The NetHSM can be restored from a backup file.

 * If the NetHSM is *Unprovisioned* it will restore all *User Data* including system configuration and reboot.
 Therefore the system may get different network settings, TLS certificate and *Unlock Passphrase* afterwards.
+The NetHSM ends in a *Locked* state.
 * If the NetHSM is *Provisioned* it will restore users and user keys but not system configuration.
 In this case all previously existing users and user keys will be deleted.
 The NetHSM ends in an *Operational* state.

 The restore can be applied as follows.